rz0777/rz0777/README.md

 - I started with indie game dev
 - I'm learning graphics programming
-- I can like anything thats a little bit weird
 - Code, music producer, game dev, I will have a website for those things, work in progress

 <!--